LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ![enter image description here](http://127.0.0.1/assets/lab6-2.png)

 ### [2] Install the Python 3 virtual environment package
-In this step, we will run the following commands to install virtual environmen
+In this step, we will run the following commands to install virtual environment package and grant sudo permissions to bash operations.

 ```
 sudo apt-get update
 sudo apt-get upgrade